Sunday, 20th June 2021

 No fear of the dark.
 Yet I remembered a night in 2012 when the effect of similar circumstances had been vastly different on me.

 On August 24th, 2012, I went to a barefoot dancing event in an eco-village close to Vernier in France.
 To get there, I had to ride my bike through woods, which despite daylight made my hair stand on end.
 My friend Nadia was at the venue too, and another young woman whom I liked also came but left earlier.
 We all danced into late night like lunatics in a geodesic dome filled with sand, music, and hippies.
 I stayed for a little longer after the event, stood outside in front of a bonfire, feeling the four elements: Fire dancing before me, Earth carrying me from underneath, Water falling from the sky above, Wind caressing my back.
 I headed home on my bike as the rain picked up.
 Yet the roads I was hoping to take were dead-ends.
 I needed to turn back again and again, and eventually was left with no choice but to cross the woods once more.
 Darkwoods.
 The dim bike light illuminated the silhouettes before me, and yet I was absolutely terrified of the dark, flooded with fear of demons & monsters, evil witches & giant spiders.
 I screamed wildly as I traversed the woods, screaming imaginary Death in the face.
 I made it through.
 Streets again.
 No more rain.
 Not knowing the exact way, I took a left turn by intuition.
 It was probably 2:00am.
 I spotted a motionless human body on the road before me, a young motorcyclist presumably after a solo accident.
 As if on autopilot, recalling some first-aid principles, I attended to the young man who was dimly conscious.
-A young woman came by, and we took care of the man together.
+A young woman came along, and we took care of the man together.
 He regained his full consciousness and seemed okay, if under mild shock.
 He lived very close by with his parents, so we escorted him and his damaged motorbike to that place called home.
 I eventually arrived at my homebase in Chemin du Vieux Bureau in the Swiss village of Meyrin, quietly sneaked inside so as to not awaken my fellow housemates, packed my bags, fell asleep at 4:00am, and got up at 7:00am the next day to catch a plane from GVA to NCE.
 There I embraced my friend A, met Y for the first time, reunited with my uncle & aunt and more friends, and soon forgot entirely about sleep deprivation as we spent a most memorable week in Opio, France.

 This time no screaming was necessary.
 I embraced getting lost in the woods, just as well as I embraced the darkness, and both guided me back to the light.
 The times they are a’changin’.